anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter05.rst

 isolation ensures that even if an attacker compromises a container running as root, they do not have root privileges on the host node, significantly limiting their ability to cause damage.

-Given the substantial security benefits, the platform **should** have the User Namespaces feature enabled to enhance workload isolation and enforce the principle of least privilege at the host level.
+Starting with Kubernetes 1.33, the platform will have the User Namespaces feature enabled to enhance workload isolation and enforce the principle of least privilege at the host level.

 Secrets Management